NattyNarwhal/Colours/README.md

     * `EyedropperForm.cs` - Picks colours from off the screen.
     * `GdiWrapper.cs` - Converts to and from GDI+ and Core abstract objects.
 	* `MainForm.cs` - The view itself.
+    * `PalettePropertiesForm.cs` - A form to manipulate the metadata of palettes.
 	* `Program.cs` - Init.

 ## Goals